worldofmarcus/project-portfolio-5/README.md

 | &check; | Register a valid e-mail address in the e-mail signup in the footer is working
 | &check; | Register a non-valid e-mail address in the e-mail signup in the footer triggers an error message
 | &check; | Register a non-valid e-mail address in the e-mail signup in the footer triggers an error message
+| &check; | Clicking the Kollektiv Fem link in the footer area opens the Kollektiv Fem site in a new window
+| &check; | Clicking the Privacy Policy link in the footer area opens loads the privacy policy page

 | Status | **Main Website - User Logged In - Navigation**
 |:-------:|:--------|